 Stevie Holland is an American jazz vocalist, writer and lyricist.
-She has headlined at major concert halls, jazz clubs and cabaret rooms, in addition to performing in theater, amassing an unusually eclectic fan base along the way.
+She has headlined at major concert halls, jazz clubs and cabaret rooms, in addition to performing in theater.
 A dynamic performer and internationally acclaimed song stylist, she continues to chart her own path as a completely original artist.

-Her most recent CD Life Goes On, is a collection of original songs, standards, and Stevie’s trademark picks of lesser-known gems from the pop world and American Songbook.
-She is joined by a stellar jazz trio with pianist Randy Ingram at the helm, Nicholas Payton on trumpet, and a string quartet on some selections.
-Arrangements are by award-winning composer Gary William Friedman, and Grammy-winning producer Todd Barkan joins Holland, once again.
+Her last CD Life Goes On, is a collection of original songs, standards, and Stevie’s trademark picks of lesser-known gems from the pop world and American Songbook.
+She’s joined by a stellar jazz trio with pianist Randy Ingram at the helm, Nicholas Payton on trumpet, and a string quartet on several selections.
+Arrangements are by Gary William Friedman, and Grammy-winning producer Todd Barkan joins Holland, once again.

-Her previous CD Before Love Has Gone, received acclaim from jazz, pop and cabaret critics, and made the critic’s list as a Top CD of the Year at USA TODAY.
+Previous CDs include Before Love Has Gone, which received acclaim from jazz, pop and cabaret critics, and made the critic’s list as a Top CD of the Year at USA TODAY.
 Jazz journalist Gary Giddins penned the Liner Notes.

 After establishing herself as a performer and lyricist in New York, she forged a steady songwriting collaboration with composer Gary William Friedman; the relationship developed to yet another level, when they married.

 The Holland-Friedman collaboration has led to several internationally acclaimed jazz vocal albums, an array of songwriting projects including a Theme Song for Joey Reynolds, the popular Rock n’ Roll Hall-of-Famer/ Radio talk show host, which was played nightly on his national WOR Radio program, This Is America, a fundraising anthem released after September 11th, 2001, and a variety of musical theater projects.